spencerarrasmith/InkscapeMultiresExport/README.md

 * Region Height (px)
 * Export Resolutions (comma-separated)

 From these inputs, the program executes shell commands to export these regions in all specified resolutions, and places them in a new subdirectory adjacent to the .svg file itself.
+A string readout indicates the .png currently being created.

+Additional buttons on the upper right may be used to save and load values using .csv files.

 # Requirements
 * Python 3.6+